 The practice of financial analysis depends on the free flow of information.
-For the fair and efficient operation of the capital markets, analysts and investors must have the greatest amount of information possible to facilitate making wellinformed investment decisions about how and where to invest capital.
+For the fair and efficient operation of the capital markets, analysts and investors must have the greatest amount of information possible to facilitate making well-informed investment decisions about how and where to invest capital.
 Accurate, timely, and intelligible communication is essential if analysts and investors are to obtain the data needed to make informed decisions about how and where to invest capital.
 These disclosures must go beyond the information mandated by the reporting requirements of the securities laws and should include specific business information about items used to guide a company's future growth, such as new products, capital projects, and the competitive environment.
-Analysts seek and use such information to compare and contrast investment alternatives.
+Analysts seek and use such information to compare investment alternatives.

 Much of the information used by analysts comes directly from companies.
-Analysts often receive such information through contacts with corporate insiders, especially investor-relations staff and financial officers.
+Analysts often receive such information through contacts with corporate insiders, especially investor relations staff and financial officers.
 Information may be disseminated in the form of press releases, through oral presentations by company executives in analysts' meetings or conference calls, or during analysts' visits to company premises.
-In seeking to develop the most accurate and complete picture of a company, analysts should also reach beyond contacts with companies themselves and collect information from other sources, such as customers, contractors, suppliers, and the companies' competitors.
+In seeking to develop the most accurate and complete picture of a company, analysts reach beyond contacts with companies themselves and collect information from other sources, such as customers, contractors, suppliers, and the companies' competitors.

-Analysts are in the business of formulating opinions and insights that are not obvious to the general investing public about the attractiveness of particular securities.
-In the course of their work, analysts actively seek out corporate information not generally known to the market for the express purpose of analyzing that information, forming an opinion on its significance, and informing their clients, who can be expected to trade on the basis of the recommendation.
-Analysts' initiatives to discover and analyze information and communicate their findings to their clients significantly enhance market efficiency, thus benefiting all investors (see Dirks v.
-Securities and Exchange Commission).
+Analysts formulate opinions and insights that are not obvious to the general investing public about the attractiveness of particular securities.
+In the course of their work, analysts actively seek out corporate information not generally known to the market for the express purpose of analyzing that information, forming an opinion on its significance, and informing their clients, who can be expected to trade based on the recommendation.
+Analysts' initiatives to discover and analyze information and communicate their findings to their clients significantly enhance market efficiency, thus benefiting all investors.
 Accordingly, violations of Standard II(A) will not result when a perceptive analyst reaches a conclusion about a corporate action or event through an analysis of public information and items of nonmaterial nonpublic information.

-Investment professionals should note, however, that although analysts are free to use mosaic information in their research reports, they should save and document all their research [see Standard V(C)-Record Retention].
-Evidence of the analyst's knowledge of public and nonmaterial nonpublic information about a corporation strengthens the assertion that the analyst reached his or her conclusions solely through appropriate methods rather than through the use of material nonpublic information.
+Investment professionals should note, however, that although analysts are free to use mosaic information in their research reports, they should save and document all their research.
+Evidence of the analyst's knowledge of public and nonmaterial nonpublic information about a corporation strengthens the assertion that the analyst reached his or her conclusions solely through appropriate methods rather than through using material nonpublic information.